deverickapollo/Deverick.io/_posts/2020-05-06-bisq-tails.markdown

 ***Why are offers grayed out?***
 1. You do not have a national account or cryptocurrency account setup for the given offer.
 2. The trade offer value is larger than your current limit.
 Account signing will reduce these limits.
-Plese read [Bisq Official Documentation](https://docs.bisq.network/payment-methods#account-signing) for further information.
+Please read [Bisq Official Documentation](https://docs.bisq.network/payment-methods#account-signing) for further information.

 **Tips**

 1. Use Revolut Banking app to take advantage of the arbitrage between BTC/USD and BTC/EUR.
 Revolut allows up to 1000USD without fee between National currencies
 2. Bisq lacks liquidity compared to most exchanges.
 BTC/USD orders are often 5% - 10%.
 Put your crypto to work by offering trades for .
-This is an easy way to generate some extra profit while providing liquiding on the market.
+This is an easy way to generate some extra profit while providing liquidity on the market.